Hypnos-Labs/fuzion_registry_beta/README.md

 - Add your project's info and logo
     - Follow the specified structures **exactly**
 - Submit a pull request once your info has been added
-- Your submission will be reviewed within 48 hours :tada:
+- Your submission will be reviewed as soon as possible! :tada:

 ---